jepasq/daily-chores/README.md

 	makepkg
 	sudo pamac install nodejs-jsdoc-*-any.pkg.tar.zst

-Then, call `make doc`.
+Then, call `npm run doc`.
 You can now found HTML documentation in the `doc/` directory.

 # License